Meralco Electricity Rates and Your Solar ROI

 Your Solar Cost Is Fixed

-The cost of your solar panel installation is fixed at the time of purchase.
-A 5 kWp system costing ₱400,000 today costs ₱400,000 — regardless of what happens to Meralco rates in the future.
-This is unlike electricity from Meralco, which reprices every month.
+The cost of your solar installation is fixed at the time of purchase.
+A 5 kWp system costing ₱400,000 today costs ₱400,000 regardless of what happens to Meralco rates in the future.

 2

 Every time Meralco raises its rate, the peso value of every kWh your solar system generates increases automatically.
-A system generating 750 kWh per month at ₱11/kWh saves ₱99,000 per year.
-At ₱14/kWh, the same system saves ₱126,000 per year — with zero change to the installation.
+At ₱14/kWh versus ₱11/kWh, a 5 kWp system earns an additional ₱27,000 per year with zero change to the installation.

 3